Google Ads: Pay Per Conversion for Google Display Ads

 The other thing is, there is such a thing as lag time.
-From the time that somebody gets to your site, until they actually complete a goal completion or conversion: it has to be less than seven days.
+From the time that somebody gets to your site until they actually complete a goal completion or conversion: it has to be less than seven days.

 This means if you have a long B2B sales cycle this bidding strategy isn’t going to work for you.
-However if you have a short goal completion window, less than seven days, and have lots of goal completions, you’re good.
-I can see this working for smaller products, smaller buy ins.
+However, if you have a short goal completion window, less than seven days, and have lots of goal completions, you’re good.
+I can see this working for smaller products, smaller buy-ins.
 Additionally, to get to a 100 you need to have a decent budget.

 How to Set Up Paying for Conversion in the Display Network

 Set up a regular Display campaign.
-When you get down to the bidding structure, bid for target CPA.
+When you get down to the bidding structure, bid for the target CPA.
 That’s Target Cost Per Acquisition, cost per lead, or cost per conversion, however you want to say it.
 But, Google has it at Target CPA.
 When you select that option, your target CPA needs to be less than 200.
 That’s also a stipulation.
 Then, you will have the option to bid only for conversions.
 Simple.

 From there, you can put all your targeting layers on top of it.
-There’s targeting by demographics, age, income and topic.
+There’s targeting by demographics, age, income, and topic.

 You can bid for a particular topic so that the websites your ads are placed on are related to relevant topics of your choosing.

 For placement, you can choose a particular placement as in a particular website, page, or app of your choice.
-You can build affinity audiences based off of keywords and/or websites that your audience might be familiar with.
+You can build affinity audiences based on keywords and/or websites that your audience might be familiar with.
 You could target your remarketing audiences, as in people who have been to your website before or people who have interacted with your YouTube videos; there are lots of options here.
 You can go mobile, you can not go mobile.
 Lots of different things that you need to test.

 There are no guarantees in the display network.
 Just because you do it doesn’t mean it’s going to work.
 The introduction of pay per conversion helps in that I”m not just paying for clicks; I’m actually paying for conversions.